Spring Boot is an auto-configured microservice-based web framework that provides built-in features for security and database access.

 }

 Since MongoTemplate is @Autowired, Spring will inject the object dependency.
-In addition, @Component annotation will allow Spring itself to detect the CustomItemRepository interface.
+The @Component annotation will allow Spring itself to detect the CustomItemRepository interface.

 The next step is to call this method from our main class.
-Similar to how we declared the groceryItemRepo, we should declare our customRepo:
+We'll declare our customRepo similar to how we declared the groceryItemRepo:

 @Autowired